shalomirungu/Group16_project_work/README.md

 .# Performing multiple regression analysis to determine factors affecting price.
-**Authors** Immaculate Mwendwa, Shalom Irungu, Stephen Kariuki, Stella Ndegwa, Muhsin Ahmed, Joan Wambua.
+**Authors** Immaculate Mwendwa, Shalom Irungu, Stephen Kariuki, Stella Ndegwa, Muhsin Ahmed, Joan Wambua. inal Project Submission
+Please fill out:

+## Column descriptions for King County Data Set

+id - unique identified for a house dateDate - house was sold pricePrice - is prediction target bedroomsNumber - of Bedrooms/House bathroomsNumber - of bathrooms/bedrooms sqft_livingsquare - footage of the home sqft_lotsquare - footage of the lot floorsTotal - floors (levels) in house waterfront - House which has a view to a waterfront view - Has been viewed condition - How good the condition is ( Overall ) grade - overall grade given to the housing unit, based on King County grading system sqft_above - square footage of house apart from basement sqft_basement - square footage of the basement yr_renovated - Year when house was renovated zipcode - zip yr_built - Built Year lat - Latitude coordinate long - Longitude coordinate sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

 ## Business Problem.
 A real estate agency in King County aims to provide valuable advice to homeowners on how specific home features will impact the estimated value of their homes.
 The primary objective is to help homeowners make informed decisions about which features could potentially yield the highest return on investment in terms of increased property value.